ninefifteen/SSRollingButtonScrollView/README.md

 ####stopOnCenter####

+A Boolean value that determines

 *@property (nonatomic) BOOL stopOnCenter*

 Default value: *YES*

 ####centerPushedButtons####

+A Boolean value that determines whether buttons that experience a *touchUpInside* event scroll to the center of the visible view.

 *@property (nonatomic) BOOL centerPushedButtons*

 Default value: *YES*

 ####playSound####

+A Boolean value that determines whether a clicking sound is played during scrolling.

 *@property (nonatomic) BOOL playSound*